sarzil-hossain/reactance/README.md

 ## Playbook Execution
 To execute the playbook, simply run `ansible-playbook reactance_setup.yaml`.
 Include `--ask-become-pass` flag if you need to input your password.

+You can set up specific VPN services by using tags.
+Supported tags: `vless`, `vmess`, `trojan`, `sshvpn`, `hysteria`, `ocserv`

 ## Retrieving Credentials
 The credentials for each protocols are shown at the end of drone run.
+In future, connection packages would be added with a web UI for users to download credentials and use them.

 ## Reading Logs
 How to debug and fix errors with VPN protocols